geomaster/zef/docs/Zef-Design-RFC.md

 as well serves as a way for me to document these things in writing which often helps me clarify some fuzzy ideas in my mind.

+Note (21-04-2015): This is the old RFC, many design decisions have been made since then and it does not reflect the current state.

 # Preamble

 Today we have a lot of ways to automate the building of our software.
 Each of